 Similar to investors building a venture capital portfolio, we invest our grants in a portfolio of organizations poised to create an outsized impact on carbon emissions and climate change.
 We work in partnership internationally with like-minded foundations and nonprofit partners as well as academic and policy research institutions.

-Our mission is to catalyze a rapid transformation of our electricity system to clean, renewable sources.
+Our mission is to catalyze climate innovation and leadership through venture philanthropy.
 We believe that this transformation is the key to avert the catastrophic effects of global climate change, and that it is achievable.
 Working with innovative partners in key geographies, we create real and measurable impact.

 We are dedicated not only to protecting our world from climate change, but to doing so while maintaining a workplace that values leadership, diversity, and family.
 Learn more in our credo.